whoever11/u1_lab_weather-apiM/README.md

 Once you have your data logged, add in some style through a CSS file.
 It looks like our Weather has an icon as well, can we have that image rendered on screen?

-This lab/HW will be due 4/12/23 at the beginning of class